telliott99/MyMath/diff-theory2/LHopital.rst

 if the limit exists.
 Sometimes it happens that the rule must be applied a second time (or even a third) and that is OK.

 Note:  the rule can also be applied when both limits approach :math:`\infty`.
-That's works because:
+That works because:

 .. math::